funwithtriangles/blender-to-threejs-export-guide/readme.md

 - Don't try and export multiple armatures.
 Work with one armature per glTF file.
 - Inverse Kinematics work, but animations will need to be "sampled" in export settings.
 Also, if you're using empties as targets, you'll need to make sure these are also exporting.
 - Don't use bendy bones.
 These don't export for any of the standardised formats.
 One alternative could be to use normal bones and [Spline IK](https://docs.blender.org/manual/en/dev/rigging/constraints/tracking/spline_ik.html).
 - Parenting objects outside of the mesh with a bone is buggy (e.g. weapons, hats).
-Feels like there might be a way to get this working (please share if you work this out).
+Feels like there might be a way to get this working (please share if you work this out, haven't tested in a while so might be good now?).

 ### Shape keys / Morph Targets
 Shape keys should convert to glTF "morph targets".
 However, if you're using modifiers such as "mirror" or "subdivision surface", you will not be able to apply these once you've created shape keys.
 This is a limitation in Blender, you can't apply modifiers to objects with shape keys.
 This is problematic, because this will need to happen on export (via an option).
 Note that armature modifiers seem to export fine without any extra effort.
 You have a few options here: